saleem9245/PhantomWallet/README.md

 Note 1: if using on Windows, you might need to disable your antivirus before launching the wallet, as sometimes it gets detected as a false positive.

 Note 2: if using on Linux, you might need to add curl first, depending on your exact environment.
+You might also have to add some dotnet dependencies, see here: https://github.com/dotnet/core/blob/master/Documentation/prereqs.md

 ### Manual build